OUR MISSION & VISION

 fidelity to christ in his church and catholic teaching.

-In all things, we strive to be fully faithful to the teachings of the Catholic Church in their entirety, and obedient to Christ and His bishops—in particular, to our Holy Father, the Pope, recognizing the central role papal teaching has played in the Catholic social teaching tradition.
+In all things, we strive to be fully faithful to the teachings of the Catholic Church in their entirety, and obedient to Christ and His bishops—in particular, to our Holy Father, the Pope, recognizing the central role papal teaching has played in the tradition of Catholic social doctrine.

 missionary dynamism.

-We strive to live “missionary dynamism which will bring salt and light to the world” (Evangelii gaudium 81) through an active and intentional apostolate—seeking to bring others to Christ and His Church through the truth and goodness of Catholic social teaching.
-We aim to empower and form Catholic professionals who seek also to live as missionary disciples in their career.
+We strive to live “missionary dynamism which will bring salt and light to the world” (Evangelii gaudium 81) through an active and intentional apostolate—seeking to bring others to Christ and His Church through the truth, beauty and goodness of Catholic social teaching and virtuous leadership.
+We aim to empower and form Catholic professionals who seek also to live as missionary disciples in their careers, and to animate Gospel values in secular society.

 service to the common good.

-Knowing that the Lord has called us to “seek the welfare of the city where I have sent you” (Jeremiah 29:7), we strive to form Catholics and people of goodwill in the vision of Catholic social teaching, knowing this vision is the surest blueprint for realizing the common good.
-By forming Catholics, we help build the Kingdom of God here in Canada.
+Knowing that the Lord has called us to “seek the welfare of the city where I have sent you” (Jeremiah 29:7), we strive to form Catholics and people of goodwill in the vision of Catholic social teaching, confident that this vision is the surest blueprint for realizing the common good.
+By forming Catholics who love and serve their neighbours through magnanimous civic leadership, we help build the Kingdom of God here in Canada.

 affirming the christian value of work.